 Beef chimichangas are one of my favorite Mexican dishes to make using the slow cooker.
 Although they do require a bit of work, in the end it’s well worth it.
 The cooking process consists of a beef roast, beef broth and a few seasonings being added to the slow cooker.
 The beef is then shredded and placed into flour tortillas with cheese and wrapped up.
 These can either be baked or fried in oil.
 I prefer the frying method but baking is good as well.
 To bake them, simply brush them with butter on both sides, place onto a baking sheet and bake for 8 to 10 minutes (until golden brown) at 500 degrees.
 You can serve these with various condiments such as salsa, guacamole, lettuce, tomato, and sour cream.
 If you would prefer chicken instead of beef, check out my recipe for Chicken Chimichangas.
 Enjoy.

-Step 4: Heat about ½ inch of oil in a large skillet over medium-high heat and fry the tortillas, turning once until golden brown on both sides.
+- Heat about a ½ inch of oil in a large skillet over medium-high heat and fry the tortillas, turning once until golden brown on both sides.
 Drain on paper towels.